WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 👤Lee

-UseWordPress Website BuildingAfterwards, the website cannot receive emails, especially for foreign trade websites.
-If you don't receive inquiry email notifications and have to check the website backend each time, or if you don't receive user messages, it greatly affects website conversion.
-This issue occurs because WordPress's email sending system is not working properly.
+UseWordPress Website BuildingAfter using WordPress to build a website, if the site cannot receive emails, especially for foreign trade websites, failing to receive inquiry email notifications means having to check the website backend every time, or not receiving user messages.
+This significantly impacts website conversion.
+This problem occurs because WordPress's email sending system is not functioning properly.

 WordPress itself cannot send emails; it requires the server to have a mail system.

-For general shared hosting, such asSiteGround、GreenGeeks、HostingerThis type of shared hosting typically has a mail system installed on the server by default (you can think of it as a program), and WordPress's default email sending function calls the system's built-in mail system.
+For typical shared hosting, such asSiteGround、GreenGeeks、HostingerThis type of shared hosting usually has a mail system installed on the server by default (you can think of it as a program), and WordPress's default email sending function calls the system's built-in mail system.

-For those of us who use VPS to build websites, the website environment we install (for example,Baota Panel) does not have a mail system installed by default.
-So, at this point, we need to use an external email account to send emails, usually via SMTP.
+When we use a VPS to build a website, the web environment we install (for example,Baota Panel) does not have a mail system installed by default.
+Therefore, we need to rely on an external email service to send emails, typically using SMTP.

 Can I install a mail system on my own server?